franko/gsl-shell/doc/user-manual/graphics.rst

       Save the plot in the given filename in SVG format.
       Two optional parameters can be given to specify the width and height of the drawing area.
+      If the "svg" extension is not given it will be automatically added.

    .. method:: set_legend(p[, placement])